Aircraft Electrical Diagram

 Alternator / Generator failure

 This should show up on the ammeter as a low or no charging current maybe accompanied with a warning light on your panel.
-But how may pilots really check the ammeter during flight?
+But how may pilots do really check the ammeter regularly during flight?
 The first indication usually shows in the radio where the transmitter uses the most power.
 By that time the battery is almost empty and the pilot is practically without options.

 When working on and with electrical systems, wiring, batteries and the like: disconnect the battery and remove any watches and rings from your hands.
 A possible short circuit with a fully charged battery will result in some nasty burns or fires, you might loose a finger there.
 Be very careful as some batteries are capable of discharging with several hundred amps without any problem at all.